 a.
 Notice.
 Upon initiation of the hearing process, as described in Sections 5, the appropriate Committee will provide written notice to all parties:

 1. Time of Hearing: Notice shall state the date, time and location of the hearing.
-A Committee hearing shall be held no later than ten class days after the required written notice to the student.
+A Committee hearing shall be held no later than ten business days after the required written notice to the student.
 Every effort will be made to accommodate a student’s request for a more immediate hearing.

 2. Summary of Allegations: Notice shall include a short and plain statement of the University policies alleged to have been violated, the factual background of the matter, and the basis for the Committee hearing (i.e. student appeal of interim suspension, suspension, or expulsion hearing).